 The lesson to these men is clear: wronged as you may feel, the women who were once in your lives do not control your actions now that they are gone.
 Starving yourself to death is no better a solution than driving your torrent of emotion down deep within yourself.
 Work through your emotions, forgive yourself and others, or else forever remain "Men Without Women," the epitome of sadness.

-Inspired by this book review?
-Support "The Indent" by picking up your copy today:
+Inspired to buy the book after reading this book review?
+Support "The Indent" by picking up your copy today using this link: